 The most well-known application of quantum networks is Quantum Secure Communications, and this use case is the focus throughout this article.
 Quantum Secure Communication addresses the problem posed by Q-Day, in which existing encryption protocols such as RSA and Diffie Hellman will be broken by quantum computers capable of implementing Shor's algorithm.
 Quantum Secure Communication (QSC) refers to the entanglement-based successor to Quantum Key Distribution (QKD) that addresses the weaknesses of QKD.

-In some ways, quantum networking is a technology that is quite mature.
+In some ways, entanglement-based quantum networking is a technology that is quite mature.
 It is actually more mature than quantum computing.
 Several companies have been offering commercial QKD products for over 10 years now, and these products have been deployed in operational networks.
-The components required for the next generation of general-purpose entanglement-based quantum networks are only now being commercialized.
+The components required for the next generation of general-purpose entanglement-based quantum networks are being commercialized.
 This includes hardware like quantum memories, transducers, and quantum repeaters.
-The range, speed, and cost of quantum networks will improve over time as a result of further innovations into multi-mode quantum memories, quantum error correction, and integrated photonics, and other technologies.
+The range, speed, and cost of quantum networks will improve over time as a result of further innovations into multi-mode quantum memories, quantum error correction, integrated photonics, and other technologies.

 Quantum networks augment classical networks